minborg/eventloop/README.md

 * "provider' containing a standard internal set of implementations of the "contract" interfaces
 * "legacy" containing wrapper classes that provides backward compatibility for old user-land implementations
 * "demo" showing the usage of the above modules
-* "enterprise" that is vapor ware in this version
+* "enterprise" that is vaporware in this version

+## Application/test usage
-Applications can often depend on the very slim "contract" module and remain unaware of any and all implementations.
+Applications only interact using the very slim "contract" module and remain unaware of any and all implementations.
+For testing, custom components that provide mockups can be used.

 ## Examples